Alfresco/alfresco-docker-installer/README.md

 A small catalog of trusted *addons* is provided by default, but you can install any other using the deployment folders.

 ```
 ?
-Are you using a Windows host to run Docker?
+Do you want Docker to manage volume storage (recommended when dealing with permission issues)?
 ```

-When using a Windows host to run Docker, standard [Docker Volumes](https://docs.docker.com/storage/volumes/) are used instead of [Bind Docker Volumes](https://docs.docker.com/storage/bind-mounts/).
-This options is easier to run in Docker Windows environments.
+Standard [Docker Volumes](https://docs.docker.com/storage/volumes/) can be used instead of [Bind Docker Volumes](https://docs.docker.com/storage/bind-mounts/).
+This options is easier to run in environments with folder permission issues.

 ```
 ?
 Do you want to use a start script?
 Yes